OpenBankingUK/read-write-api-docs-pub/profiles/confirmation-of-funds-api-profile.md

 ## Overview

-This specification describes the Confirmation of Funds API flows and payloads.

-The API endpoints described here allow a Card Based Payment Instrument Issuer ('CBPII') to:
+The Confirmation of Funds API Profile describes the flows and common functionality for the Confirmation of Funds API, which allows a Card Based Payment Instrument Issuer ('CBPII') to:

 - Register an intent to confirm funds by creating a "funds confirmation consent" resource with an ASPSP, for agreement between the PSU and ASPSP.
 This consent is a long lived consent, and contains the length of time (expiration date) the customer (PSU) would like to provide to the CBPII; and
 - Subsequently make a request to confirm funds are available.
   - Funds can only be confirmed against the currency of the account.

-This specification should be read in conjunction with the Read/Write Data API Specification which provides a description of the elements that are common across all the Read/Write Data APIs.
+This profile should be read in conjunction with a compatible Read/Write Data API Profile which provides a description of the elements that are common across all the Read/Write Data APIs, and compatible individual resources.

 ### Document Structure

 This document consists of the following parts:

- **Overview:**  Provides an overview of the scope of the API and the key decisions and principles that contributed to the specification.
+**Overview:** Provides an overview of the profile.

- **Basics:**  Identifies the resources, operations that are permitted on those resources, and various special cases.
+**Basics:** Identifies the flows and release management.

- **Endpoints:** Provides the list of endpoints for the API specification.
- **Security & Access Control: ** Specifies the means for CBPIIs to authenticate themselves and provide consent.
+**Security & Access Control:** Specifies the means for CBPIIs and PSUs to authenticate themselves and provide consent.

- **Swagger Specifications:**  Provides links to the swagger specifications for the APIs.
- **Resources (sub pages):** Describes endpoints and data models for individual resources.
- **Usage Examples (sub page):**  Examples for normal flows, and alternate flows.
+### Profile Compatibility

+For a list of profiles and resources compatible with this profile, please see the [Compatibility Matrix]().

+### Resources

+Each of the Payment Initiation API resources are documented in the  [*Resources and Data Models*  /  *CBPII*](../resources%20and%20data%20models/cbpii) area of the specification.
+Each resource is documented with:

+- Endpoints
+  - The API endpoints available for the resource.
+- Data Model
+  - Resource definition.
+  - UML diagram.
+  - Permissions as they relate to accessing the resource.
+  - Data dictionary - which defines fields, re-usable classes, mandatory (1..1) or conditional (0..1) as defined in the Design Principles section, and enumerations.
+- Usage Examples

 ## Basics